norton-archive/lets/doc/lets.md

 <li>
 <p>
 <code>create_if_missing | {create_if_missing, boolean()}</code> If <code>true</code>,
-the database will be created if it is missing.
+the database is created if it is missing.
 The default is
 <code>false</code>.
 </p>
 </li>